 In order to avoid duplication the Board relies on the registers of interests and gifts maintained by the relevant constituent authorities for elected members.
 A register of interests has been established for all employees and a register of gifts is also maintained.
-The Assessor & ERO and deputes are bound by the policies of the Board and also must adhere to the professional standards regime set by the RICS.
+The Assessor & ERO and deputes are bound by the policies of the Board and also must adhere to the professional standards regime set by the Royal Institution of Chartered Surveyors (RICS).

 Issues relating to actions taken or not taken by officials can be addressed internally through the complaints handling procedure.
-This procedure was updated during 2020/21 following revision of the national CHP scheme by the Scottish Public Services Ombudsman.
+This procedure was updated during 2020/21 following revision of the national Complaints Handling Procedures (CHP) scheme by the Scottish Public Services Ombudsman.